 Newton, Kansas, the county seat of Harvey County, got its start when the Atchison, Topeka & Santa Fe Railroad extended a main line from Emporia westward.
 The town was named after Newton, Massachusetts, home of some of the Santa Fe Railroad stockholders.

 The first frame building on the townsite was moved from Darlington Township in March 1870 and was used as a blacksmith shop by two men named Stockwell and Walton.
-The next building, called the Pioneer Store, was erected by Peter Luhn, and a third building was erected by David and Steele and opened a bakery.
-By May 1871, new buildings were going up daily as the future of the town was assured.
+The next building, the Pioneer Store, was erected by Peter Luhn, and a third building was erected by David and Steele, who opened a bakery.
+By May 1871, new buildings were going up daily as the town’s future was assured.
 The post office opened on June 6, 1871, with W. A. Russell as the first postmaster.

 Before this time, the cattle had been driven to Abilene, Kansas.
 Many people began to settle in the area in anticipation of the railroad’s arrival, including cowboys, saloon men, gamblers, soiled doves, and roughs of every nationality and color.
 In harmony with their surroundings and character, most were armed and lived in a part of the city known as “Hyde Park.”
 Here, at least 15 buildings were erected and devoted to “social amusement,” which these characters figured conspicuously.
 Nearly every other building in the business portion was occupied by saloons, with names like “Do Drop-In,” “The Side Track,” “Gold Rooms,” and other names that were suggestive of the times.
 In total, the town boasted 27 saloons and eight gambling halls.
 During these days, Newton was filled with tales rivaled only by Dodge City and was called the “wickedest city in the west.”